-The course will be delivered in a blended format.
-This involves students working through guided online course materials in their own time and then attending the university on two evenings each week to participate in active learning sessions with their lecturers in lecture rooms and computer labs.
+The course will be delivered in a distance based blended format.
+This involves students working through guided online course materials in their own time, with teaching contact on two evenings each week to participate in active learning sessions with their lecturers.
 If students require assistance while they are working through materials at home then they will be able to contact their lecturers using a number of methods.

 Each taught module generally involves approximately 3 hours of contact time in interactive tutorials/computer lab sessions per week along with approximately 2 hours per week of guided online study.
 Alongside these structured activities, students are expected to work on group and individual assignments and projects.

 Assessments associated with the course are outlined below:

 The MSc project taken in the third year of study is assessed through a written dissertation alongside the presentation and demonstration of the created software artefact.